-In 1944-45, the USN found that 20 mm shells were too light to stop Japanese Kamikaze planes and the higher approach speeds of these planes made manually controlled guns obsolete.
+By late 1944, the USN had found that 20 mm shells were too light to kill-stop Japanese Kamikaze planes and the higher approach speeds of these planes made manually controlled guns obsolete.
 As a result, Oerlikons were replaced by 40 mm Bofors where ever possible during 1944-45 and removed entirely from most US ships by the mid-1950s.

 Use by other nations during World War II: 1) The Italians purchased small numbers of this weapon directly from Oerlikon.
 2) The German Army purchased an unknown quantity of guns directly from Oerlikon and designated them as Flak 28 and Flak 29.
 These were passed on to the Kriegsmarine in 1939.
 3) A total of 2,002 guns were sent to the Soviet Union as part of Lend-Lease.